qunnieyu/web102_prework/README.md

 The following **optional** features are implemented:

-* [ ] List anything else that you can get done to improve the app functionality!
+* [ ] The user can use the search bar and search for a specific game they heard of!

 ## Video Walkthrough